*ENTRY UPLOADED EVERY OTHER SUNDAY*

 My second film was Cane River (Cane River), which is set in the early 80s and gave insight into the dynamic of southern Creoles, the descendants of those who were owned by them, and a government that was seizing the lands of many African-Americans (80s loss of land).
 This gave a glimpse into how love could heal us from the transgressions committed centuries ago.
 The love that flourishes between the main characters, Peter Metoyer and Maria Mathis, exposes a side of love that requires you to surrender to the present and cancel out the noise from the crowd.
 I think relationships serve as mirrors that can either highlight our most beautiful parts or our insecurities.
 This conclusion led me back to my original question.
 Was love an illusion or a luxury?

-My third film was 27 Dresses (“Watch 27 Dresses Streaming Online”), which gave a spotlight to the girls who were “ always bridesmaids but never the bride” and how marriage is the measurement of love for women.
+My third film was 27 Dresses (“Watch 27 Dresses Streaming Online”), which gave a spotlight to the girls who were “always bridesmaids but never the bride” and how marriage is the measurement of love for women.
 The main character, Jane Nicholas, has a closet filled with dresses from all 27 weddings that she has attended.
 Watching movies like this convinced me that love was an illusion that women bought into by marriage.
-Woman using marriage as the measurement of how much their partner loved me often left me perplexed because 7th-grade civics taught me about the power structure.
+Women using marriage as the measurement of how much their partner loved me often left me perplexed because 7th-grade civics taught me about the power structure.
 The different branches, the laws, and the precautions set in place to prevent the abuse of power.
 Marriage sounded like an enforceable contract of free will on the person you claim to love.
 Since March of this year, the CDC has reported that over 2 million people have gotten married.
 On the other hand, over half a million people have filed for divorce (“FastStats – Marriage and Divorce”).
 My conclusion is that marriage requires respect and reciprocity, not love.
 The results of the observations I’ve made from romantic movies, married family members, and my relationships, sadly, love is never enough.
 We treat love like a sprint rather than the marathon that it is.

 The next movie on my list was Sweet Home Alabama, which gave a different point of view on Southern love and reciprocity.
 The movie is centered around a southern girl named Melanie Smooter who left her hometown and ran off to New York in hopes of building a life for herself.
 The drama between the main character and her ex-husband shines a spotlight on the importance of respect and reciprocity.
 The lack of could result in losing the very thing you cherish.